Peliha-ip/Burrowed-Bonds/README.md

 - Mooblooms also are best friends with bees.
 - The glare will place torches for you if it growls over dark places.
 - The quake is found in the fault nest and can drop a quake rod.
 Putting a quake rod in a crafting table will grant the player 2 earthquake charges, using an earthquake charge will cause an earthquake.
 The earthquake will just shake things up, it won't destroy builds or the terrain.
+- Hornets attack bees like zombies attack villagers.
+If you have a bee farm, it should be a great idea to protect your bees or take down a hornet if you see one.
+- Snakes and mongooses are enemies and will fight.

 Advancements:
-- Ancient Kin (attach an armadillo, an anteater, a sloth, and a ground sloth on a lead)
+- Ancient Kin (attach an armadillo, an anteater, a sloth, a glyptodont, and a ground sloth on a lead)
 - Great Pal (command an armadillo to mine with the bug whistle)
 - Creeper, Aw Man (Have an anteater kill a creeper)
 - Uh Oh, Stinky (Have a sloth speed up crop growth)